-This course will explore the complex interrelationship and role expectations among the various agencies and the public in addressing crime and conflict.
-The challenges and prospects of administering justice within a diverse multicultural population is emphasized.
-The professional image of the criminal justice system is examined as well as the development of positive relationships between the system and the public.
+This course will explore the complex interrelationship and role expectations among the policing agencies and the public in addressing crime and conflict.
+It emphasizes the challenges and prospects of administering justice within a diverse multicultural population.
+The professional image of the criminal justice system is examined as well as the development of positive relationships between law enforcement agencies and the public.
 The fundamentals of community policing are a focus of the course.
 (C-ID AJ 160)